ansible/awx/docs/docsite/rst/administration/scm-inv-source.rst

 Supported File Syntax
 ^^^^^^^^^^^^^^^^^^^^^^

-|At| uses the ``ansible-inventory`` module from Ansible to process inventory files, and supports all valid inventory syntax that the controller requires.
+AWX uses the ``ansible-inventory`` module from Ansible to process inventory files, and supports all valid inventory syntax that AWX requires.